Filpill/archrice/README.md

     - Sudoers
     - Change default shell to zsh
     - Put files in the relevant directories
+    - Pull out all the directories/mappings into seperate file to be called on
     - Allow script to be curl'ed directly from the github and executed
     - Change copy_local and deploy_config functions to sit together.
 Use variables to interchange the source and destination of the copy procedure.